 - Contractor

 - LP Gas Fitter

 - Real Estate Appraiser

-- · Real Estate Sales and Broker
+- Real Estate Sales and Broker

 - Tradesman (electrician, plumber, HVAC)

 - Waterworks/Wastewater Works Facility Operator

-- · Waste Management Facility Operator
+- Waste Management Facility Operator

-For more information and a complete listing on these professions and occupations, please visit the DPOR web site at www.state.va.us/dpor or call 804.367.8500 and ask for the board regulating the profession or occupation of interest to you.
+For more information and a complete listing on these professions and occupations, please visit the DPOR web site at www.dpor. virginia.gov or call 804.367.8500 and ask for the board regulating the profession or occupation of interest to you.